Insights and Advice for Enabling More Efficient and Sustainable Construction

 Challenges of Construction Collaboration

-Collaboration is very important, but it can also be challenging to implement.
-Construction is a complex business, creating many obstacles and distractions that sometimes prevent us from collaborating as well as we should.
+Collaboration in construction is very important, but it can also be challenging to implement.
+Construction is a complex business, creating many obstacles and distractions that sometimes prevent us from working together as well as we should.
 Let’s explore some common challenges below.

 As American baseball legend, Yogi Berra, once said, “If you don’t know where you are going, you might wind up someplace else.”
 Collaboration at the beginning of a project can facilitate alignment between designers, architects, and construction crews that lasts throughout the whole lifecycle.